Hands on with Samsung's Galaxy Gear smart watch (PHOTOS, VIDEO)

 "Nah.
 I'll stick with the Breitling and an iPhone thanks."Featured comment

-NZ release is slated for early October, with a price yet to be set (Samsung hasn't announced pricing anywhere.
-Based on telco leaks, US media is saying $US299).
-For the first month, it'll be exclusive to Telecom, and sold as a bundle with the Galaxy Note 3.
+NZ release is slated for early October, got $4449.
+For the first month, it'll be exclusive to Telecom, and sold as a bundle with the Galaxy Note 3 (which usually sells for $1199)

 Immediate impressions: it's slicker and easier to use than I expected, but I think battery life is going to be a deal-breaker for many.